Miniontoby/pyFirmata_epd/README.md

 After that install either `pyFirmata2` OR `pyFirmata` library using pip.

-And then install this library as well.
+Then you can install this library using `pip install pyfirmata-epd`

 ## API/Example